Keeping your child safe

 Our school system has plans and procedures in place to protect your child and communicate with you in the event of an emergency.
 Our security department works with school staff, local law enforcement and other public health and safety leaders to make our campuses safe places to learn.

 To protect our students and staff, most WCPSS schools are outfitted with electronic security systems including burglar alarms, digital video recorders, access controls and a computerized keying system.
-We are also working on implementing a global card access control system.
 We are currently the only school system in North Carolina with a central monitoring station that oversees these systems.